Skip to content

 As you can see, the json-server is running on port 8080.
 You can access it in your browser at http://localhost:8080/.
 This also means that you can use any http client to consume the api.
 For example, you can use axios or directly use the Fetch API.

-Luckily we provide a useApi composable, that is a wrapper around axios with custom interceptors for authentification, via JWT Bearer tokens, and baseURL set to VITE_API_BASE_URL environment variable.
-Read more on the Vuero and Vue 3 - Reuse logic with composable section.
+Luckily we provide a useFetch composable, that is a wrapper around native fetch with custom interceptors for authentication, via JWT Bearer tokens, and baseURL set to VITE_API_BASE_URL environment variable.
+Read more on the Vuero and Vue 3 - Reuse stateful logic with composable section.

 A good example of how to load async data from an api is the messaging-v1 page.
 (You can find the sources in the full template in ./src/pages/messaging-v1.vue).
 In this section you will find how yo split the data into two parts: the application state (useChat pinia store) and the related api (useChatApi composable).